Newquay Tretherras: Tretherras County School

 In January 1954, Newquay provided a first for Cornwall.
 It was at this time that Tretherras County Secondary School was opened.
 This became the first of the new secondary schools to be built in Cornwall and was used as a pattern on which many others were soon to be built.
-The new school would cost £120,000 to build and became Cornwall's first Secondary modern school to be built after the war.
+The new school would cost £120,000 to build and became Cornwall's first Secondary modern school to be built after World War II.

 On 29 May 1954 the Minister of Education Florence Horsbrugh, officially opened the school.
 The first headmaster at Tretherras County School was Mr. John Graham.

-The school was built to accommodate 450 pupils and it wasn't long before this number was attending the school, drawn from all areas surrounding Newquay, from St Columb Minor, St Columb Major, Summercourt, Fraddon, Indian Queens, Perranporth and many other places.
+The school was built to accommodate 450 pupils and it was not long before this number was attending the school, drawn from all areas surrounding Newquay, from St Columb Minor, St Columb Major, Summercourt, Fraddon, Indian Queens, Perranporth and many other places.
 Within two or three years the number of pupils had risen to 600 and classes were being held in all sorts of odd corners – under the stairs, on the stage, in the medical room.
 This made life very hectic for pupils and staff alike.

 On 14 July 1966 Her Majesty Queen Elizabeth II visited the school.
-In 1968, 'Newquay school' was to be built next to Tretherras School to accommodate the older students including a Sixth form college.
+In 1968, 'Newquay School' was to be built next to Tretherras School to accommodate the older students including a Sixth form college.
 In 1969 work was begun on presenting the new school and the plaque near the entrance commemorates the opening ceremony in September 1969 by Alice Bacon who was the Minister of Education and Science at the time.
 Under the Cornwall Education Committee's re-organisation of secondary education in this area, the new school was designed as a senior comprehensive school for some 1000 pupils from the age of 14.
 The former grammar schools formed the centre of the new school.
 The adjacent Tretherras School and nearby Treviglas School take all pupils from 11 to 14 and contribute to Newquay School after pupils have completed their first three years of secondary education.

 The other names of the school were Newquay Tretherras Comprehensive School, Newquay School and Newquay Secondary School.